 We have to say that Laos is fascinating, both because of its natural setting and because of its people.
-If you want to learn more about Laos this list of 50 facts you need to know before traveling to Laos.
+Here you will find a list with everything you need to know before traveling to Laos.
 From local culture to best destinations, from the tourists to the costs and many other things you should know when traveling in Laos!

 1. Where is Laos?
 Laos is located in South East Asia and borders Thailand, Myanmar, China, Vietnam, and Cambodia.
 It’s the only country in this region that doesn’t have a coast.